AutodeskGames/stingray-docs/source/interactive_help/playtesting/feedback.md

 ## Use a Lua debugger

 You can get a lot of information about what your project's Lua scripts are doing by connecting a debugger to your project.
-You can set *breakpoints* that automatically pause the game at specific places in your code, advance the code line-by-line or function-by-function, check and even modify the value of variables, and more.
+You can set *breakpoints* that automatically pause the engine at specific places in your code, advance the code line-by-line or function-by-function, check and even modify the value of variables, and more.
 If you're new to debugging code, see ~{ Debugging Lua }~ for some background.

 We've developed an extension for [Visual Studio Code](https://code.visualstudio.com/) that makes all this possible in a free, open-source code editor.
 For specifics about using the Visual Studio Code extension, see [its documentation here](https://marketplace.visualstudio.com/items?itemName=jschmidt42.stingray-debug).